-She has been the lead investigator on high-profile investigations for government across conduct, governance, children in state care and compliance activities and holds several other board positions, including with a large private civil construction company.
+Alicia has been the lead investigator on high-profile investigations for government across conduct, governance, children in State care and compliance activities.
+A member of the AICD, she holds several other board positions, including the Tasmania Football Club (AFL Tasmania Devils), a large private civil construction company, and is the Chair of the Audit and Risk Committee and Deputy Chancellor of the University of Tasmania.